Daniel-Krueger/daniel-krueger.github.io/_posts/2024/2024-04-11-playwright-part-two.md

 {: .notice--warning}
 **Remark:** Before you head over to GitHub please read the [Important information](/posts/2024/playwright-first-steps#important-information).

-At the moment I'm using an own branch in GitHub for each post.
-I'm to lazy to come up with a better name, so I will be calling them iteration x, where the x relates to the number of the post in this series.
+I'm using an own branch in GitHub for each post.
+These are called iteration x, where the x corresponds to the number of the post in this series.

 [Iteration 2](https://github.com/Daniel-Krueger/webcon_playwright/tree/iteration2).